pomerium/documentation/content/docs/capabilities/metrics.md

 ## Metrics in Pomerium Zero

-Pomerium Zero collects metrics at the [cluster](/docs/concepts/clusters) level, which includes active replicas.
+Pomerium Zero collects traffic metrics at the [cluster](/docs/concepts/clusters) level, which includes active replicas.
 To review the traffic dashboard in Pomerium Zero:

 1. In the left-hand sidebar, select **Reports**.
 1. Select **Traffic**.